Sawsan Abd-Elrahman Hakim

-Sawsan Abd-Elrahman Hakim, (born in Latakia, Syria on 4 June 1956) is a scientist, researcher and author, who is an expert in agricultural science.
+Sawsan Abd-Elrahman Hakim (born 4 June 1956 in Latakia, Syria) is a scientist, researcher and author, who is an expert in agricultural science.
 Hakim has established Hakim's Center for Science and Creativity that funds the projects of young scientists and researchers.

 Education and career

 In 1977 Hakim graduated from Tishreen University with a science degree in agriculture.
 The following year Hakim began working at the university as an educator, teaching courses in plant breeding, seed production and testing, crop breeding, and medicinal and aromatic plants.
-Hakim returned to college to receive a master's degree from ICARDA in 1992 and between 2005 and 2006, earned a practitioner/advanced practitioner degree in neuro-linguistic programming (NLP) from the American Board of Neuro-Linguistic Programming (NLP).
+Hakim returned to college to receive a master's degree from ICARDA in 1992 and between 2005 and 2006, earned a practitioner/advanced practitioner degree in neuro-linguistic programming (NLP) from the American Board of Neuro-Linguistic Programming (ABNLP).

-Hakim is a member of the American Board of Neuro-linguistic Programming (ABNLP) and was certified as a trainer by the American Board of Neuro Linguistic Programming in 2015.
+Hakim is a member of the ABNLP and was certified as a trainer by the American Board of Neuro-Linguistic Programming in 2015.
 She founded and managed the Hakim Center for the Sciences of Excellence and Creativity, a specialist in the fields of self-development sciences, human capacities, human development programs and neuro linguistic programming.